Jim Lemon: Coach and manager

-Lemon remained in the game as a coach for the Twins, serving two different terms (1965–67; 1981–84) in that role, including with the 1965 pennant-winning team.
+Lemon remained in the game, first as a minor-league manager, then as a coach for the Twins, serving two different terms (1965–67; 1981–84) in that role, including with the 1965 pennant-winning team.
 In between, in 1968, he returned to Washington as manager of the expansion Senators, but his popularity as a player did not translate to a successful managerial record.
 His club finished last in the ten-team American League, winning 65 games and losing 96 (.404)—in spite of fearsome, right-handed home run champion Frank Howard (acquired in trade from the Los Angeles Dodgers in 1965).
-Lemon was fired after only one season, replaced by Ted Williams (who fared little better).
+Lemon was fired after only one season, replaced by Ted Williams.

 As a native son, and to honor his batting achievements with the original Senators, Lemon was elected to the Virginia Sports Hall of Fame in 1988.

 Jim Lemon died from cancer at the age of 78 at his Brandon, Mississippi, home.